makerdao/lockstake/README.md

 Also, the `migrate` executor needs to be an authed address in that recipient `urn`.

 Note: the second path can encounter reverts on its execution, for example restrictions in the `line` of the `ilk` for the new Engine, or `dust` configuration between the two engines `ilk`s.
 So it might happen, that for a specific `urn` migration, it could be required that the user needs to manually repay totally or partially the debt or might even require to need to generate new debt for the migration to succeed.
-There might be other cases a part from these previous examples that could block a specific migration, the important thing to consider is that repaying totally the debt in a manual manner should always solve these issues.
+There might be other cases a part from these previous examples that could block a specific migration, the important thing to consider is that this is just a utility, so repaying totally the debt in a manual manner should always solve these issues.

 Note 2: Migration won't transfer the `VoteDelegate` nor the farm selected in the old `urn` to the destination one.
 This needs to be manually done by an `urn` authed user directly in the new Engine (before or after the migration).

 Note 3: Migrator assumes `MkrSky` is configured without a penalty.
-So as soon as, the penalty is set above 0, the migrator will stop working.
+So as soon as, the penalty is set above 0, the migrator will generally stop working.

 **Configurable Parameters:**
 * `rewardsDistribution` - The address which is allowed to start a rewards distribution.
 Will be set to the splitter.